Thav0/nodejs-challenge2-rocketseat/README.md

 ### **What I've learned**

 - Yarn/Npm
-- Concepts of JWT (Json Web Token) and how to apply it
+- Concepts of JWT (Json Web Token) and how to apply it:
  - Headers (token type, algorithm)
  - Payload (Additional data)
  - Signature